-It is necessary for most exports to require an Export Licence as issued by BIS (Department for Business, Innovation & Skills).
+It is necessary for most exports to require an Export Licence as issued by DIT (Department for Business, Innovation & Skills).

 In particular it is necessary for customers purchasing ex. military vehicles to apply for an export licence being specific to the items being exported if the items are being exported from the U.K.

-Introduction to Licensing - Video Release from BIS
+Introduction to Licensing - Video Release from DIT

-The video below has been produced by BIS to aid customer's in understanding how important it is to have the correct export licence (where applicable) for Surplus Military Vehicles and Equipment.
+The video below has been produced by DIT to aid customer’s in understanding how important it is to have the correct export licence (where applicable) for Surplus Military Vehicles and Equipment.

-Any surplus military vehicle which is considered to be "Specially Designed for Military Use" must be shipped on either an "Open General Export Licence (OGEL)" or a "Standard Individual Export Licence (SIEL)" depending on which country they are being sent to.
+Any surplus military vehicle which is considered to be “Specially Designed for Military Use” must be shipped on a “Standard Individual Export Licence (SIEL)”.

-Firstly when applying for an export licence, customers need to complete what is called an End User Agreement, a copy of which can be downloaded using the link above and which incorporates a checklist to aid in it's completion.
+Firstly when applying for an export licence, customers need to complete what is called an End User Agreement, a copy of which can be downloaded using one of the links below and which incorporates a checklist to aid in it’s completion.

-Once that has been completed simply submit it back to our office if we are applying for the licence on your behalf or submit it to BIS if you are applying independently for the licence.
+Once that has been completed simply submit it back to our office on letterheaded paper (if available) if we are applying for the licence on your behalf or submit it to DIT if you are applying independently for the licence using the spire system.